-National Workforce Centre for Child Mental Health Key considerations when working with Aboriginal and Torres Strait Islander lived experience advocates Background Emerging Minds supports practitioners and organisations to respond to the social and emotional wellbeing needs of children.
+Emerging Minds.
+National Workforce Centre for Child Mental Health Key considerations when working with Aboriginal and Torres Strait Islander lived experience advocates Aboriginal and Torres Strait Islander peoples should be aware that this resource may contain images or names of people who have passed away.
+Background Emerging Minds supports families, communities, practitioners and organisations to respond to the social and emotional wellbeing needs of children.
 We have found that collaborating with people who have lived experience of service provision is a vital part of this work.
 It has been essential for our organisation to develop authentic partnerships with child and family partners, in ways which allow them to share their unique stories and contribute to the work that we do.
 This is particularly important for the work we do with Aboriginal and Torres Strait Islander families and communities.
 Note: Emerging Minds has been given direction from our Aboriginal and Torres Strait Islander Lived Experience Reference Group that the name 'child and family partner' does not reflect their purpose.
-The preferred and recommended title - 'Aboriginal and Torres Strait Islander lived experience advocates' - better reflects that: - the context of extended kinship systems is much broader than the child and family - each Aboriginal and Torres Strait Islander person, family and community comes with unique and diverse cultural experiences; and - the reference group felt that it was important to their work to advocate for Aboriginal and Torres Strait Islander children's needs on a broader, structural systems level.

-Incorporating lived experience perspectives
+The preferred and recommended title - 'Aboriginal and Torres Strait Islander lived experience advocates' - better reflects that: - the context of extended kinship systems is much broader than the child and family - each Aboriginal and Torres Strait Islander person, family and community comes with unique and diverse cultural experiences; and the reference group felt that it was important to their work to advocate for Aboriginal and Torres Strait Islander children's needs on a broader, structural systems level.
+Incorporating lived experience perspectives 44 [Practitioners] need to recognise that a blakfulla's upbringing is a lot different from a whitefulla's upbringing.
+JOSIE-ANNE WILSON We need to take great care and pay attention to additional and specific considerations when engaging with Aboriginal and Torres Strait Islander lived experience advocates.

-44

-[Practitioners] need to recognise that a blakfulla's upbringing is a lot different from a whitefulla's upbringing.

-JOSIE-ANNE WILSON

-We need to take great care and pay attention to additional and specific considerations when engaging with Aboriginal and Torres Strait Islander lived experience advocates.
 These considerations can be quite different to other work we undertake with child and family partners, contributing through their lived experience.
 This resource has been created to highlight some of the considerations for us to be mindful of when approaching incorporating lived experience perspectives in this context.